Click to go back to top of page

 Sizes: Small

-SOLD OUT SAND CHERRY 4 feet Fast Good-Excellent Low Moderate 3000- 8000
+SAND CHERRY 4 feet Fast Good-Excellent Low Moderate 3000- 8000

 Prunus besseyi Sand Cherry is a small fast growing shrub readily used by song birds.
 It produces clusters of white flowers in the spring followed by sweet black cherries nearly 3/4" in diameter.
 Sand cherry requires cross-pollination to produce fruit.
 It has high calcium carbonate tolerance and low salinity tolerance.
 The optimum soil pH is 5.3 to 7.5.
 It is shade intolerant.
 Hardiness zones are 3 through 8 at elevations between 3000 and 8000 feet.
 The width is between 3 and 6 feet.
 Pest Problems: aphids.
 Suggested Uses: wildlife plantings and erosion control.